alessandro-fazzi/downmark/README.md

 yarn start
 ```

-> NOTE: you need node and yarn
+> NOTE: you need node and yarn (no engines restriction yet.
+YOLO)

 ## Using the webservice - JSON